Jeffrey Liebman: Career

-Liebman is the Malcolm Wiener Professor of Public Policy and serves as the Director of the Taubman Center for State and Local Government, the Rappaport Institute for Greater Boston, and Social Impact Bond Technical Assistance Lab, all at the John F. Kennedy School of Government at Harvard University.
+Liebman is the Malcolm Wiener Professor of Public Policy and serves as the director of the Taubman Center for State and Local Government, the Rappaport Institute for Greater Boston, and Social Impact Bond Technical Assistance Lab, all at the John F. Kennedy School of Government at Harvard University.
 He teaches courses in social policy, public sector economics, and American economic policy.

 Liebman's research includes tax and budget policy, social insurance, poverty, and income inequality.
 Recently he has examined the impacts of government programs such as the Earned Income Tax Credit, Social Security, and housing vouchers.
 He is also a research associate at the National Bureau of Economic Research (NBER), and a member of the Academic Advisory Committee at the Center for American Progress (CAP).

+In 2019, Liebman was elected as a fellow of the National Academy of Public Administration.

 Government

-From 1998 to 1999 he served as Special Assistant to the President for economic policy and coordinated the Clinton Administration's Social Security reform technical working group.
-During the Obama Administration, Liebman served in the Office of Management and Budget (OMB) as executive associate director and chief economist and then as the acting deputy director for policy.
+From 1998 to 1999 he served as Special Assistant to the President for economic policy and coordinated the Clinton administration's Social Security reform technical working group.
+During the Obama administration, Liebman served in the Office of Management and Budget (OMB) as executive associate director and chief economist and then as the acting deputy director for policy.